terryaney/Documentation.Camelot/KatApp.md

 `handleEvents(selector: string, configAction: (config: IKatAppEventsConfiguration) => void): void`

-Attach events to an application given a known JQuery selector string.
+Attach events to an application given a known selector string.
 Can be called at any time during the life cycle of a KatApp application, *even before the application has been created and/or mounted*.

 When using this method to bind events, *almost always*, the last parameter, `application`, of any given event will be required since these event handlers are often generic and don't necessarily know 'which' application is being handled.